 The woodcuts must have been produced in Basel between 1522 (when Lützelburger came to Basel) and before 1526 - the year Lützelburger died.
 The dance of death alphabet was used in books as early as August 1524, but for unknown reasons — presumably because of the religious and social criticism — twelve years passed before Holbein's great dance of death was published in book form.

-It wasn't before 1538 that the 41 woodcuts (including the astrologer) were published by Melchior Trechsel in Lyon under the title »Les Simulachres & Historiées Faces de la Mort avtant elegamtment pourtraictes, que artificiellement imaginées«.
-Gone were the German headlines — instead each picture had been furnished with a Bible quote at the top and a quatrain by Gilles Corrozet(1) below.
+It wasn't before 1538 that the 41 woodcuts (including the astrologer) were published by Melchior Trechsel in Lyon under the title »Les simulachres & Historiées Faces de la Mort, avtant elegamment pourtraictes, que artificiellement imaginées«.
+Gone were the German headlines — instead each picture had been furnished with one or two Bible quotes at the top and a quatrain by Gilles Corrozet(2) below.
 This means that Holbein's dance of death is not a dance of death, but an emblem book.

 he book was banned by the French general inquisitor Vidal de Bécanis, and one understands why — considering the ecclesiastical and social criticism.
 Those were uneasy times, with fights between Protestants and Catholics, and people still remembered the peasants' rebellion of the 1520'ies.